rei/rei-cedar-docs/docs/components/block-quote/README.md

 ## Content

-To make the block quote content accessible, following these rules:
+To make the block quote content accessible, follow these rules:

 - Must be quoted from another source, whose address, if it has one, may be cited in the `<cite>` attribute
 - If the `<cite>` attribute is present: